 Much like other professions, contract truck driving rarely benefits new and inexperienced workers.
 This type of work is only meant for an expert driver who can effectively run a business.

 Common contracting companies: Accelerated Services

-Having your own authority is the driving life to which many car haulers aspire.
-You act as a dispatcher and a driver, find your own loads and drive wherever you choose.
+As the name suggests, owner operators own their own business, while acting both as a dispatcher and a driver.
+As an owner operator, you find your own loads and drive wherever you choose.
 You choose what rates to accept on whichever load boards you want and what freight to haul.